goodlyrottenapple/lamYcalc/docs/01_intro/02_background.md

 As one quickly notices, a term like $\lambda x.x$ and $\lambda y.y$ have a single unique representation as a de Bruijn term $\lambda\ 0$.
 Indeed, since there are no named variables in a de Bruijn term, there is only one way to represent any $\lambda$-term, and the notion of $\alpha$-equivalence is no longer relevant.
 We thus get around our problem of having an inductive principle and $\alpha$-equivalent terms, by having a representation of $\lambda$-terms where every $\alpha$-equivalence class of $\lambda$-terms has a single representative term in the de Bruijn notation.

 In their comparison between named vs. nameless/de Bruijn representations of $\lambda$-terms, @berghofer06 give details about the definition of substitution, which no longer needs the variable convention and can therefore be defined using primitive structural recursion.
 The main disadvantage of using de Bruijn indices is the relative unreadability of both the terms and the formulation of properties about these terms.
-For example, the substitution lemma, which in the named setting would be stated as:
+For instance, take the substitution lemma, which in the named setting would be stated as:

 $$\text{If }x \neq y\text{ and }x \not\in FV(L)\text{, then }
 M[N/x][L/y] \equiv M[L/y][N[L/y]/x].$$

-becomes the following statement in the nameless formalization:
+In de Bruijn notation, the statement of this lemma becomes:

 $$\text{For all indices }i, j\text{ with }i \leq j\text{, }M[N/i][L/j] = M[L/j + 1][N[L/j - i]/i]$$